 Yi Peng (sometimes written as Yee Peng), the festival of light, or the sky lantern festival, is predominantly a northern Thailand celebration.
-Chiang Mai, the former capital of the Lanna kingdom in northern Thailand, hosts the grandest Yi Peng lantern celebration every year.
+Chiang Mai, the former capital of the Lanna Kingdom in northern Thailand, hosts the grandest Yi Peng Festival celebration every year.

 Yi Peng and Loy Krathong Are Two Different Festivals!

-How Do People Celebrate Yi Peng Festival?
+How to Celebrate Yi Peng in Chiang Mai

 During the festival, some people also decorate their houses, gardens, and temples with khom fai, intricately shaped paper lanterns that take on different forms.

 Where to See Yi Peng Festival in Chiang Mai